peterlopez/js-terminal/README.md

 ## Contributing

- If you're interested in checkout out my source code while I'm finishing an API for it:
+ If you're interested in workin on my source code while I'm finishing an API for it:

  1. `$ git clone {URL}`
  2. `$ git checkout -b develop origin/develop`